theinvoicingcompany/econnect-psb-dotnet/ReadMe.md

 - IPsbSalesOrderApi
 - IPsbGenericApi

-You could now for example inject the sales invoice api into your controller:
+For example, it's now possible to inject the sales invoice API into your controller:

 ```csharp
 public YourController(IPsbSalesInvoiceApi salesInvoice)